jzbrooks/vgo/.github/readme.md

 This project uses the Gradle build system.

-To run the application: `/.gradlew run --args="./path/to/file.xml"`
+To build the application: `/.gradlew jar`

 To run the tests: `./gradlew test`